BonnyAD9/uamp/UNRELEASED.md

 ## New features
 - recursive search option
 - don't block when saving songs
+- Option to save every N seconds (60 by default)

 ## Bugfixes
 - Scroll widgets now remember their position while the app is runung